smithy-security/docs/docs/reference/components/source-code-artifact.md

   icon: "/img/components/source-code-artifact.svg"
 title: 'Source Code Artifact'
 description: 'Target component that downloads and extracts archived source code from various sources.'
-sidebar_position: 5
 ---

 # Source Code Artifact

 Target component that downloads and extracts archived source code from various sources including HTTP endpoints and S3-compatible storage.

-The component supports `.zip`, `.tar`, and `.tar.gz` archive formats from multiple protocols and automatically extracts the contents for analysis by downstream components.
+The component supports `.zip`, `.tar`, and
+`.tar.gz` archive formats from multiple protocols and automatically extracts the contents for analysis by downstream components.

 ## Supported Sources